bridgecrew-perf6/ceylonbot-deployment/getting-started.md

 ## Github Flow

+# Clone this repo to get started! :)

 # 1. Create a branch from `master`
 In your local development environment pull down the newly created branch:
 $ git pull